 Each year students of the MASTS Graduate School come together for an annual retreat.
 The goal of the retreat is to bring together the geographically dispersed MASTS postgraduate population and to create a tight-knit student community, while providing useful and informative training sessions and seminars.

-The 2019 annual MASTS Graduate School Retreat will take place 13-15 March at Loch Insh, near Aviemore.
+The 2019 annual MASTS Graduate School Retreat was held 13-15 March at Loch Insh, near Aviemore.
 See final programme for further details.

 Example Student Comments